-If you bought your laptop intending to keep it forever, this is somewhat impractical.
+This is somewhat impractical if you bought your laptop to keep it forever.
 When your old MacBook Pro starts to slow down and needs to be replaced, don’t discard it as a total loss.

 The internet throws up many options for pre-used Mac purchasers, who provide a dependable and profitable solution for anyone looking to trade in their used Mac.